+The company should ensure that the General Shareholders' Meeting is used as a forum for communication so that it is well-informed in discharging its function as the highest corporate authority.

-3 General Shareholders' Meeting The Board of Directors should inform the shareholders in such a way that they can exercise their rights in the knowledge of the essential basis of their decision-making.
-When convening meetings, the company should provide intelligible explanations about agenda items and motions put forward by the Board of Directors.
-Requests by shareholders to place items on the agenda and motions made by them should be communicated, if received in good time. by clearly setting dates and time limits well in advance.
-The Board of Directors should give notice of the date of the next ordinary General Shareholders' Meeting as early as possible.
-The company should give notice of the deadline for shareholders to propose items for the agenda as well as corresponding motions.
-This date should not be set any further in advance of the General Shareholders' Meeting than necessary.
-If the Board of Directors sets a deadline prior to the General Shareholders' Meeting in order to identify the persons entitled to exercise shareholders' rights, this deadline, both for holders of registered and of bearer shares, should be no more than a few days before the date of the meeting.
-Shareholders' Meeting should enable shareholders to make relevant and concise comments on the agenda items.
-The Board of Directors should ensure that the shareholders are able to form their opinions in an informed manner and express them clearly.
-The Chairman should use his powers to ensure that the shareholders may exercise their rights.
-He should conduct the meeting in a balanced and purposeful way.
-In the interests of running the meeting efficiently, the Chairman should ensure that those present do not ramble, repeat themselves or make any unnecessarily derogatory statements.
+- The Board of Directors should inform the shareholders in such a way that they can exercise their rights in the knowledge of the essential basis of their decision-making. - When convening meetings, the company should provide intelligible explanations about agenda items and motions put forward by the Board of Directors.
+Requests by shareholders to place items on the agenda and motions made by them should be communicated, if received in good time.

+The company should facilitate the participation of shareholders in the General Shareholders' Meeting by clearly setting dates and time limits well in advance.

+- The Board of Directors should give notice of the date of the next ordinary General Shareholders' Meeting as early as possible. - The company should give notice of the deadline for shareholders to propose items for the agenda as well as corresponding motions.
+This date should not be set any further in advance of the General Shareholders' Meeting than necessary. - If the Board of Directors sets a deadline prior to the General Shareholders' Meeting in order to identify the persons entitled to exercise shareholders' rights, this deadline, both for holders of registered and of bearer shares, should be no more than a few days before the date of the meeting.

+The organisation of the General Shareholders' Meeting should enable shareholders to make relevant and concise comments on the agenda items.

+- The Board of Directors should ensure that the shareholders are able to form their opinions in an informed manner and express them clearly. - The Chairman should use his powers to ensure that the shareholders may exercise their rights.
+He should conduct the meeting in a balanced and purposeful way. - In the interests of running the meeting efficiently, the Chairman should ensure that those present do not ramble, repeat themselves or make any unnecessarily derogatory statements.
 He may limit the time allotted to each speaker where appropriate, in particular if there are numerous requests to speak on the same agenda item.

 Arrangements should be made to ensure that shareholders' rights to information and inspection are met.
-The Chairman should answer questions which are relevant and relate to the company, or arrange for a competent specialist or the Chairmen of the committees of the Board of Directors to reply.
-Complex questions or those with a number of different aspects should be submit-

-- ted to the Board of Directors in writing in sufficient time to allow for responses to be prepared.
-The results of the voting should be made available to the shareholders as soon as - The results of the voting should be made available to the shareholders as soon as possible, but no later than one week after the voting takes place.
+- The Chairman should answer questions which are relevant and relate to the company, or arrange for a competent specialist or the Chairmen of the committees of the Board of Directors to reply. - Complex questions or those with a number of different aspects should be submitted to the Board of Directors in writing in sufficient time to allow for responses to be prepared. - The results of the voting should be made available to the shareholders as soon as possible, but no later than one week after the voting takes place.